 Line Break, Try Assist and Line Break Assist points are awarded to any player who performs these in their NRL game.
 Any players in any position is capable of scoring by these methods.
 Points for Line Breaks, Try Assists & Line Break Assists are not default settings and therefore need to be added by the competition creator.
 The creator will also need to give values that they deem appropriate for each scoring method but must take into account the other scoring systems in place so it works out to be a proportional scoring system.

-Below is a complete summary of how a player's points tally can be accrued in an NRLCEO round.
-These are the default values and can be fully customised by the creator.
+Below is a complete summary of how a player’s points tally can be accrued in an NRLCEO round.
+These are the default values and can be fully customised by the creator in a paid league.